 Take care not to keep the soil too moist before the plants develop roots otherwise rotting may occur.
 You can read my step-by-step illustrated blog post on how I propagate Sansevieria by leaf cuttings in a dedicated blog post.

 Do you have any snake plants?
+You’d be hard pressed to find a houseplant that is so easy to grow.
 Which Sansevieria varieties are your favorites?

 Please do me a favor and share this post to social media because it will help me spread the Ohio Tropics houseplant care tips to the masses!
 Also, check out my shop on Amazon for all your houseplant care needs: